UnlyEd/next-right-now/docs/index.md

 > If you wish to learn more about this design, see the [RFC specifications](https://github.com/UnlyEd/next-right-now/issues/18).

 Simply put, each variant provides a different "built-in" features and tools.
-Therefore, you probably want to get an overview of all the [available variants](https://unlyed.github.io/next-right-now/getting-started/available-variants) to decide which one best fit your needs.
+Therefore, you probably want to get an overview of all the [available variants](https://unlyed.github.io/next-right-now/getting-started/pick-variant) to decide which one best fit your needs.
+Make sure to understand [what's a variant](./concepts/variants) first! :wink:
 ---

 ## Benefits